sagnik0712mukherjee/ai-ecommerce-search-and-recommendation-engine/README.md

 # AI-ECommerce-Search-And-Recommendation-Engine

-An **AI-powered e-commerce search and recommendation engine** built using **Elasticsearch vector search, semantic embeddings, and Streamlit**, designed to deliver **fast, intelligent product discovery** with real-time autocomplete, category browsing, and relevance-driven search experiences — all from scratch.
+An **AI-powered e-commerce search and recommendation engine** built using **Elasticsearch vector search, semantic embeddings, and Streamlit**, designed to deliver **fast, intelligent product discovery** with real-time autocomplete, category browsing, and relevance-driven search experiences.

 ---